-The 3,500 direct design/construction jobs will also create an estimated further 7,000 jobs.
+The 11,400 direct design/construction jobs will also create an estimated further 22,800 jobs.
 Half will be with suppliers of materials, equipment, and services to the construction and related activities, spread across California, the West, and to a lesser extent the rest of the US, North America, and overseas.
 The other half of the job creation will be strongly focused on the Central Valley, on California, and in the Western US, created from the spending of the paychecks of those designing, building, and supplying the high-speed line.

-Ongoing operations jobs will begin to be created somewhat prior to the completion of enough high-speed infrastructure in addition to the Merced-Fresno Corridor Program to test and safety-certify the first high-speed trainsets.
+Ongoing operations jobs will begin to be created somewhat prior to the completion of enough high-speed infrastructure to test and safety-certify the first high-speed trainsets.
 This completion is expected in 2017 with additional sources of construction funding and timely selection and funding commitment for trainsets, core systems, and possibly operations and maintenance.
-Operations and maintenance personnel hiring would likely begin for personnel to become the trainers for the operational system in the 2016 time frame, and would ramp up as the testing intensified, and as revenue service start in 2019/2020 approached.
+Operations and maintenance hiring would likely begin for personnel to become the trainers and supervisors for the operational system in the 2016 time frame, and would ramp up as the testing intensified and as revenue service start in 2019/2020 approached.